 I will be working closely with Business North Oxfordshire to ensure that the views of local employers and small businesses are properly represented in Parliament.

 I supported the former Prime Minister’s renegotiation efforts, and I was a founding supporter of ConservativesIN, a group which campaigned in support of the UK’s membership of a reformed European Union.

 However, Britain has spoken and the result of the referendum was clear.
 The government and Prime Minister will respect the British electorate’s democratic choice.
-I believe we must crack on and make a success of the decision to leave, and I have full confidence that Theresa May will work to get the best possible deal for our country.
+I believe we must crack on and make a success of the decision to leave, and I have full confidence that Boris Johnson will work to get the best possible deal for our country.

 I am proud that the Conservative Party delivered on its commitment to give the people of Britain a say.
 It is important that we all work together to heal the divides that emerged during the campaign.